shreeyasharma1804/notes/kubernetes/Pod.md

 - Volumes
 - terminationGracePeriodSeconds

+### Container resources

+- Pod scheduling is based on the sum of all container resource requests.

+- If the CPU limit is exceeded, the CPU cycles are withheld by the kernel.
+The container is throttled but not restarted

+- If the memory limit is exceeded, the kernel kills the container with an exit code 137.
+The container is restarted according to the pod restartPolicy.

 ### QOS (Decides the Pod Eviction during memory/cpu pressure on node)

 - Guaranteed: Every container has CPU and memory requests and limits defined, and request = limit for both resources.